 Bee’s Knees Tavern – a local inn and tavern.
 Owned by Marsa Daigle, NG female human.

 Gypsy Camp – Not far from the Town Center, a gathering of caravans belonging to Valyn wanderers is a fixture of Clovers Point’s multicultural tapestry.
 Children often flit between the carriages while music fills the air.
 Arriving in the village two years ago, the wanderers brought their distinct cultural flair for storytelling, their rich musical history and also their superstitions to Clovers Point.
 While the Valyn people generate divisive reactions due to mixed experiences with people of their ethnicity, the Valyn have weathered fair and foul times.
 Represented by Vivia Dilacratti (NG middle‐aged female human bard 5), the Valyn people have weathered storms of accusations their presence brings ill fortune to the mine and the village’s people, largely in part to the major’s refusing to lend credence to these accusations.
 Vivia is a kind and evenhanded woman who is fiercely protective of her people.

-Warehouse – protected from the heat and humidity, hold harvested goods ready for trade and sale.
+Warehouse – protected from the heat and humidity, holds harvested goods ready for trade and sale.
 With the village’s incredible bounty, the storage houses are normally full to bursting.

 Fishery/Cannery – provides fish oil to The Lamplighter.